paddygoat/ultrasonic_classifier/README.md

 # Ultrasonic Classifier for Rock 5B
 Due to the current unavailability of both the Jetson Nano and Raspberry Pi 4, the Rock 5B is now the preferred platform for the classifier.
 It runs on Ubuntu server v.20.04 operating system and a desktop GUI can easily be installed if required.
 The OS image should be downloaded from the official Rock 5B page and then flashed to an SD card or some other storage medium.
 These instructions were tested on 24th February 2023 on a 128 Gb Sandisc card.
+There's also an 'instructions.sh' file in the repository that would be easier to work with than using this readme.

 <ins>**The SD card:**</ins>
 <br>Use Balena Etcher to install a Rock 5B image on the SD card.